rolanrod/LLM-Notes/large_language_models.md

 ## Introduction to Large Language Models
 Large language models have taken the world by storm as the pioneering technology of the AI boom of the 2020s, but what are they and what makes them so special?
 Text generation is not a new phenomenon-- we have already learned about statistical methods like n-grams (Brown et al., 1990) and nascent deep learning algorithms like LSTM (Hochreiter & Schmidhuber, et al., 1997)-- yet the advent of LLMs like OpenAI's GPT has propelled artificial intelligence into the global spotlight.

-Put plainly, a large language model is a machine learning model trained on vast amounts of text data to understand and generate human language.
-Typically on the order of billions of _parameters_ (a word meaning nothing more than learnable weights and biases) in size, LLMs are used as chatbots, translators, summarizers, and for all sorts of text-based tasks.
+Put plainly, a large language model is a machine learning model trained on vast amounts of text data to understand and generate natural language.
+Typically on the order of billions of _parameters_ (a word synonymous with learnable weights and biases) in size, LLMs are used as chatbots, translators, summarizers, and for all sorts of text-based tasks.

 There are many main players in the story of large language models, but perhaps none more important than the marriage of the transformer, the deep learning architecture powered by the attention mechanism, and the graphics processing unit (GPU).
 Natural language processing was made into a parallelizable matrix multiplication problem with _Attention is All You Need_ in 2017, and NVIDIA's market cap has grown by a factor of thirtyfold since its publishing at the time these notes have been compiled.